-What causes genetic diseases?
+What are single-gene diseases?

 Remember that, even though diseases often fit into categories like the ones below, every disease is different.
 If you have questions about a specific disease, you should speak to your doctor or another healthcare professional.